ylz15/Controls_Technical_Interview_Jingfen_Wang/Archive/2021_Interview_Materials/README.md

 (Note: You will not have infinite time to submit your solution, but you should have your deadline info in an email from us)

-Depending on which part of the process you're in and what you're interviewing for (you should have this info in an email from us), you may be working out of the Algorithm_Challenge folder, Debugging_Challenge folder, or both.
+Depending on which part of the process you're in (you should have this info in an email from us), you may be working out of the Part_1, Part_2, or Part_3 folders.
 Look at the readme files in the applicable folder for more detailed instructions on what to do for each part of the process.

-NOTE:
-If you're running on a Windows machine, you will need to install GCC.
-If you're running on a Linux machine, you will need to install [ASK CARLOS].
-If you're running on a Mac, you will need to install [ASK CARLOS].

 Good Luck!